 The Breast Center recommends that most women begin receiving annual screening mammograms starting at age 40; this results in the most life-years saved.
-A panel for the American Society of Breast surgeons recently developed new guidelines that support yearly mammograms for women starting at 40 years of age and that 3D mammography be used.New guidelines from the American Society of Breast Surgeons support annual screening mammograms for women beginning at age 40.
+Guidelines from the American Society of Breast Surgeons support yearly mammograms for women starting at 40 years of age, and recommends the use of 3D mammography.Guidelines from the American Society of Breast Surgeons support annual screening mammograms for women beginning at age 40.
 Click To Tweet

 American Society of Breast Surgeons position on screening mammography

-According to the new guidelines from the American Society of Breast Surgeons (ASBrS), however, breast cancer risk assessment should begin at age 25, or when first seen by a breast physician.
+According to the guidelines from the American Society of Breast Surgeons (ASBrS), breast cancer risk assessment should begin at age 25, or when first seen by a breast physician.

 As a general rule, women should start screening mammograms at 40.
 However, each woman has different health needs and a different risk for breast cancer.
 Women at above average risk who are treated as though they are at an average risk for breast cancer won’t receive the care that they need.
 This is why risk assessment is critical.

 The ASBrS guidelines also state that women at a higher risk for breast cancer should consider annual MRI at 25 and annual screening mammography starting at age 30.
 Women at a higher risk for breast cancer could include:

 - those with a family history of malignancies,

 - a history of atypical hyperplasia or lobular carcinoma in situ (LCIS),